arsy786/football-club-management-system/README.md

 - Can configure Logback (default for SB) settings in application.properties or elsewhere.
 - Log Levels: ERROR, WARN, INFO, DEBUG, TRACE

-For details on implementation: [Logging in Spring Boot with SLF4J](https://stackabuse.com/guide-to-logging-in-spring-boot/)
+For details on implementation: [Logging in Spring Boot with SLF4J (StackAbuse)](https://stackabuse.com/guide-to-logging-in-spring-boot/)
 <br>
-For details on best practices: [Logging Best Practices](https://tuhrig.de/my-logging-best-practices/)
+For details on best practices: [Logging Best Practices (tuhrig)](https://tuhrig.de/my-logging-best-practices/)

 *For code implementation example(s) check:*